Easy Greek-Style Doughnuts (Loukoumades)

 - Using a tablespoon, spoon blobs of the batter into the hot oil.
 Only fry a few at a time, four to six depending on the size of your saucepan.
 (Pictures 9 and 10)

 - Let them fry for a minute or two on one side until they are a nice golden brown in colour, then flip them over being careful not to splash the oil.
-Hot oil burns!!
-Continue to fry the doughnuts for a further minute of two on this side until a nice, golden brown colour.
+Hot oil burns!
+Continue to fry the doughnuts for a further minute or two on this side until a nice, golden brown colour.
 (Picture 11)

 - Spoon them into you warm dish using a slotted spoon if you have one.
 (Picture 12) Keep them warm in the oven until they are ready to be served.